Best Brokerage for Small Investor: Commissions

 away your money.
 Thankfully, Optionshouse doesn't charge inactivity fees.

 There are also companies that impose special fees that could destroy a small account investor - Low Balance Fees.
 These fees are

 charged if client has account balance lower than required by a brokerage house (Interactive Brokers), or it could be charged if the amount invested in a

 mutual fund is too low (Fidelity Investments, Vanguard).
-Scottrade does not charge Low Balance fees.
+Optionshouse does not charge any above mentioned fees.

-Because there are no IRA setup, termination, or maintenance (also called "annual IRA") fees, Scottrade is also one of the
+Because there are no IRA setup, termination, or maintenance (also called "annual IRA") fees, Optionshouse is also one of the

 Best Brokers for IRA.

 Read full Optionshouse Review.

 If you have never heard about Optionshouse, and you only want to open an account with one of the well-known companies, than Scottrade is an excellent